 Fly.io uses fully usage-based pricing with no base platform fee for compute (though support plans start at $29/month).
 You pay per second of machine uptime, plus storage, bandwidth, and optional add-ons.

 Persistent volumes.
 Fly.io charges $0.15/GB/month for provisioned volume capacity.
-Note: you're billed on provisioned size, not used size.
+You're billed on provisioned size, not used size.
 If you create a 10GB volume but only use 2GB, you pay for 10GB.
 A practical 5GB volume for OpenClaw costs $0.75/month.
 Small, but it adds up if you're not careful about provisioning.

 IPv4 address.
 Need a dedicated IPv4 address for your OpenClaw deployment?
 That's $2/month per app.
 Many production deployments need this for reliable connectivity with chat platform webhooks.

-The realistic Fly.io total for OpenClaw: $13-14 (compute) + $1-2 (storage) + $1-3 (snapshots) + $2 (IPv4) + $1-3 (egress) = $18-24/month for the platform.
-Add API costs ($5-30/month), and the total lands at $23-54/month.
+The realistic Fly.io total for OpenClaw: ~$13-14 (compute, 2GB shared-cpu-2x) + $0-2 (storage) + $0-3 (snapshots, often $0 within the 10GB-free band) + $2 (IPv4) + $1-3 (NA/EU egress) = $16-24/month for the platform.
+Add API costs ($5-30/month), and the total lands at $21-54/month.

 Fly.io tends to be slightly cheaper than Railway for always-on containers because there's no platform subscription fee and the per-second billing is efficient.
 But the hidden costs (IPv4, snapshots, egress) add up in ways most people don't expect.